mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<a href="{{ site.url }}/images/paper-53-faceless-red-glaze-lg.jpg">
 		<img src="{{ site.url }}/images/paper-53-faceless-red-glaze.jpg" alt="watercolor face layer 1">
 	</a>
-	<figcaption>With this abstract style don't try to paint everything.
-Focus on a few heavy shadows on the side of the face or eye sockets to give the impression of a face and call it a day.</figcaption>
+	<figcaption>With this abstract style don&rsquo;t try to paint everything.
+Focus on a few heavy shadows on the side of the face or eye sockets to give the impression of a face.</figcaption>
 </figure>

 If you decide to use your own color mix I suggest one that is light --- the less intense the color the better.
 Take your time to carefully observe the shapes you are painting.
 Drawing is as much of seeing as it is putting a mark on the canvas.